ealmloff/sledgehammer_bindgen/README.md

 ## String decoding

-- Decoding strings are expensive to decode, but the cost doesn't change much with the size of the string.
+- Strings are expensive to decode, but the cost doesn't change much with the size of the string.
 Wasm-bindgen calls TextDecoder.decode for every string.
 Sledgehammer only calls TextEncoder.decode once per batch.

 - If the string is small, it is faster to decode the string in javascript to avoid the constant overhead of TextDecoder.decode